ppaschos/snowmass-connect-docs/docs/index.md

 The login node is also a submission node for jobs to the Open Science Grid.
 Upon login you will in your home directory that has 50GB of quota.
 Use your home directory to store submission files and scripts.

-## Transferring Data to and from the OSG Connect Storage
+## Transferring Data to and from the OSG Storage

-Scientific data used as input for jobs to the OSG grid should be transferred to the OSG Connect storage allocated for the Snowmass21 project using Globus Online.
+Scientific data used as input for jobs to the OSG grid should be transferred to the OSG storage allocated for the Snowmass21 project using Globus Online.
 Instructions on how to set up Globus Connect Personal can be found [here](https://www.globus.org/globus-connect-personal).
-Access to the OSG Connect storage endpoint is enabled by authenticating against the Globus collection "OSG Connect CI Logon" using the GLobus Connect client.
+Access to the OSG storage endpoint is enabled by authenticating against the Globus collection "OSG Connect CI Logon" using the GLobus Connect client.
 You can search for the collection by name in the search bar of the File Manager.

 To access storage via Globus online users must have an institutional based grid certificate issued by CILogon.
 To obtain one follow the steps below: